Star-Ju/zipline/docs/source/trading-calendars.rst

 And several others.
 If you'd like to see all of the properties and methods available to you through the ``TradingCalendar`` API, please take a look at the `API Reference <http://www.zipline.io/appendix.html#trading-calendar-api>`__

-Now we'll take a look at the London Stock Exchange Calendar :class:`~zipline.utils.calendars.exchange_calendar_lse.LSEExchangeCalendar` as an example below:
+Now we'll take a look at the London Stock Exchange Calendar :class:`~trading_calendars.exchange_calendar_lse.LSEExchangeCalendar` as an example below:

 .. code-block:: python